-I manage QA (Quality Assurance) making sure our products are bug free and provide the best user experience.
-I also manage Product Development for Kontakt Instruments and other software.
+I manage quality assurance, making sure our products are bug-free and provide the best user experience.
+I also manage product development for Kontakt Instruments and other software.

-What that mostly means is that I constantly analyze the strengths and weaknesses of our instruments to be up to par with the industry standard, combine it with my own needs and wants as well as the needs of our Sound Design team.
-Along with technical considerations, we come up with the best solution.
+What that mostly means is that I constantly analyze the strengths and weaknesses of our instruments to be up to par with the industry standard, and combine those with my own needs and wants as well as the needs of our sound design team.
+Taking all that in mind along with technical considerations, we come up with the best solution.

 What does a day in the life at Output look like?

-A typical day in Software Development here at Output is answering emails and questions/issues that arise every day as well as constantly testing our software and find solutions or workarounds.
-When the fires are out, then I put my creative thinking hat and try to come up with Product Ideas or creative software that I then mockup, wireframe or prototype to present to the team.
+A typical day in software development here at Output is answering emails and questions/issues that arise every day as well as constantly testing our software and finding solutions or workarounds.
+When the fires are out, then I put my creative thinking hat on and try to come up with product ideas or creative software that I then mock-up, wireframe, or prototype to present to the team.

 What was your starting point in music?

-The synth and sound exploration lead me to move to the US and study Music Synthesis at Berklee College of Music which eventually led me to Los Angeles as a Sound Designer and Pro Tools Editor for movies, TV and Video Games(Uncharted, Gears of War, Mass Effect, Ratchet & Clank).
+This synth and sound exploration lead me to move to the United States and study music synthesis at the Berklee College of Music, which eventually led me to LA to work as a sound designer and Pro Tools editor for movies, TV, and video games like Uncharted, Gears of War, Mass Effect, and Ratchet & Clank.

 How do you balance all of your creative endeavors?

-However when I don’t have to deal with putting out fires, I tend to study programming and learn how to code music software from the ground up in C++.
-Then take my motorcycle out for a ride to nowhere for no reason and with no destination or spend quality time with my kids playing games and laughing.
+However, when I don’t have to deal with putting out fires, I tend to study programming and learn how to code music software from the ground up in C++.
+Then, I take my motorcycle out for a ride to nowhere for no reason and with no destination, or I spend quality time with my kids, playing games and laughing.